GO1 – To master the analysis and techniques that allow to understand and to solve real problems;

 C3 – Linear Programming

-C5 – Modelling: Affection and transport problems, traveling salesman problem, backpacking problem, vehicle routing problem, etc.
+C5 – Modeling: Assignment and transport problems, traveling salesman problem, backpack problem, vehicle routing problem, etc

 C6 – Using Software

-OG1 – Understand the importance of data collection, manipulation and processing in the construction of decision support models
+GO1 – Understand the importance of data collection, visualization, manipulation and processing in the construction of decision-support models

-OG3 – Know and use software in the development of decision support models
+GO3 – Know and use software in the development of decision-support models

 SO1 – Identify decision support problems in industrial context that can be solved using industrial data